ay-ay-vasilev/Match3/README.md

 * Fix todos
 * Proper camera
 * Proper UI
-* Decouple Chip entities and the grid a bit more
+* Decouple Chip entities and the grid chips a bit more
 * Maybe make Grid and Match3System smaller ?
 * InputManager needs work
 * Level system
 * Add an option to make and use hand-crafted levels
-* Chip sliding probably needs work
 * Better scale and texture handling
 * Sprite animation
 * Add aliases for complicated structures